contensis/contensis.github.io/docs-src/content-types/field-editors/editor-boolean.md

 # Boolean field editor
 The Boolean field editor has only two possible values, a *true* or *false* condition.
-The Boolean field editor is represented as a toggle switch in the entry editor (but the value stored in the database is 1 or 0).
+The Boolean field editor is represented as a toggle switch in the entry editor.

 ## Appearance
 ![Boolean Field Editor](/images/field-editor-boolean.png)